-The Bank structures the levels of credit risk by placing appropriate thresholds on the amount of risk acceptable in relation to single borrower, group of borrowers, industry segments, country, product in addition to limits set for regulatory compliance purpose.
+The Bank structures the levels of credit risk by placing appropriate thresholds on the amount of risk acceptable in relation to, but not limited to, single borrower, group of borrowers, industry segments, country, product in addition to limits set for regulatory compliance purpose.
 Such risks and compliance are monitored on a regular basis and are subject to annual or more frequent review.
 Limits set by regulator and Parent Bank are adopted by the Bank in managing credit risks.